 The United Nations Economic Commission for Africa (UNECA) was established in 1958 and serves 54 Member States which are organised in five sub-regions: North Africa, West Africa, Central Africa, East Africa and Southern Africa.

-In order to better serve its African Member States, the Economic Commission for Africa has opened, in 1963, a representation in each one of the five sub regions.
+In order to better serve its African Member States, the Economic Commission for Africa has opened, in 1963, representation in each one of the five sub-regions.
 Since then, to better reflect the changes introduced in the programme functions, these representations were successively renamed: Multinational Programming and Operational Centres (MULPOCs) in 1979; Sub-regional Development Centres in 1997; and ECA Offices in 2002.

 The Offices develop and maintain sub-regional repositories of statistical information that feed into the common databank and support analytical and research needs of the Commission.

 The offices contribute to and promote the results of the Economic Commission for Africa's policy-oriented research with the view to strengthening the capacity of its member States to formulate evidence-based plans and policies in support of economic and social transformation in the sub-region.

 The sub-regional offices provide policy advisory services to member States, regional economic communities and sub-regional development actors in support of regional integration and sub-regional initiatives.

 Finally, the offices serve as facilitators of the integration activities of the organizations of the United Nations system operating within the respective sub-regions.